Wiz Defend is Here: Threat detection and response for cloud

 Ghost resources

-Even though IaC applies new changes to every resource connected to it, it’s still essential to tag all your resources to avoid ghost resources.
+These are untagged or forgotten resources, like a rogue virtual machine.
 For instance, take a marketing agency using Azure Resource Manager without adequately tagging its storage resources.
 Over time, these ghost resources could become numerous, and if left running, they could not only add extra costs but also enlarge the attack surface, highlighting the importance of proper resource tagging.

 Exposed secrets

-IaC uses secrets to connect and manage infrastructure.
 If secrets are saved in plain text or in any other insecure way, these could be read by malicious actors, resulting in a privilege escalation attack

 Say an e-commerce platform is using Ansible to manage their cloud resources and is keeping their API secrets in plain text within its configuration files.
 An audit could reveal this security gap, exposing the risks of a potential privilege escalation attack if those secrets were leaked.
-To mitigate this risk, they should start using a vault service to securely store and manage these secrets.

 Excessive privileges